-As part of an initial evaluation (if appropriate) and as part of any reevaluation under this section, the Individualized Education Program (IEP) team and other qualified professionals, as appropriate, shall, on the basis of that review, and input from the child's parents, identify what additional data, are needed to determine:
+As part of an initial evaluation (if appropriate) and as part of any reevaluation under Section 614, the individualized education program (IEP) team and other qualified professionals, as appropriate, shall review existing evaluation data on the child ... and, on the basis of that review, and input from the child's parents, identify what additional data, if any, are needed to determine:

-- Whether the child is a child with a disability as defined in Section 602(3); - The educational needs of the child, or, in the case of a reevaluation of the child, whether the child continues to have such a disability and such educational needs; and
+- Whether the child is a child with a disability as defined in Section 602(3), and the educational needs of the child, or, in the case of a reevaluation of a child, whether the child continues to have such a disability and such educational needs; and - The present levels of academic achievement and related developmental needs of the child....

-• The present levels of academic achievement and related developmental needs of the child....
-[614(c)(1)(B)(i) and (ii)]
+[614(c)(1)(A) and (B)(i)-(ii)]